Information sources for emergencies

 Keep an eye on the skies and tune into your local weather network for the latest forecasts and severe weather warnings.
 When you see dark storm clouds or a severe weather warning is issued, be prepared to seek shelter if you’re outdoors and head to shore if you’re on the water.

-Check the weather regularly through your preferred radio station, television network or news outlet or mobile phone app.
+Check the weather regularly through your preferred radio station, television network, news outlet or mobile phone app.
 Weather forecasts are also available online at:

 Radio and television stations